 [PBT Keycaps, Programmable, Custom Layouts, USB Type-C]

 iKBC is a brand that does not compromise on quality and is pretty well known for making durable, simplistic and high-quality Cherry MX mechanical keyboards.
-Here we have a super compact mechanical keyboard from it, which is iKBC New Poker II Mechanical Keyboard.
-This is a true 60% mechanical keyboard that comes with Cherry MX Brown / Red / Blue switches, and Laser Engraved PBT keycaps for durability, longevity and better typing feel.
+Here we have a super-compact mechanical keyboard from it, which is iKBC New Poker II Mechanical Keyboard.
+This is a true 60% mechanical keyboard that comes with Cherry MX Brown / Red / Blue switches, and Laser Engraved PBT keycaps for durability, longevity, and better typing feel.
 This is a fully programmable keyboard that comes with three programmable layers with macros.
-The keyboard supports four layouts: Qwerty, Dvorak, Colemak & Workman, and you can switch between them and customize some important keys using the six DIP switches located on the back side of the keyboard.
+The keyboard supports four layouts: Qwerty, Dvorak, Colemak & Workman, and you can switch between them and customize some important keys using the six DIP switches located on the backside of the keyboard.

 This is a well-built minimalist 60 percent mechanical keyboard and feels very solid and sturdy.
 For gaming, the keyboard also features NKRO and Anti-ghosting.
 Just like the Vortexgear POK3R, this keyboard also lacks keycap backlighting, which is a bit of setback for some users.
 In terms of functionality and features, it is a bit ahead of the Vortexgear POK3R.
 The operating systems supported by this keyboard include Windows and Mac OS.
-It comes with two detachable braided cables; one is USB Type-C to USB Type-C and other is USB Type-A to USB Type-C for wider range of connectivity.
+It comes with two detachable braided cables; one is USB Type-C to USB Type-C and the other is USB Type-A to USB Type-C for a wider range of connectivity.
 The package also includes two Red Ctrl keycaps, two Blue Alt Keycaps and two Green Shift Keycaps for ease of use.
-Overall, a great 60% mechanical keyboard that excels in quality, features and functionality, and is a boon to programmers, coders and heavy-duty typists.
+Overall, a great 60% mechanical keyboard that excels in quality, features, and functionality, and is a boon to programmers, coders, and heavy-duty typists.